G1ukb/Sandbox_v2/SQL/education/SQL.md

 <details>
     <summary style="font-size: 25px;">
         <b>
-            What is a DBMS + main functions
+            What is a DBMS?
+Can you add main functions of DBMS?
         </b>
     </summary>
 <br>

-DBMS (Database Management System) - software that communicates with the user, applications and the database itself for data collection and analysis.
+A Database Management System (DBMS) is software that interacts with end users, applications, and the database itself to capture and analyze data.
-The DBMS allows the user to interact with the database.
+A DBMS allows a user to interact with the database.
-The data stored in the database can be changed, retrieved and deleted.

-DBMS == SQL Server

-- database data management;
-- logging of changes;
-- backup and recovery of the database after failures;
-- support for database languages.
+MsSQL Server is DBMS

+There are several main functions of a DBMS:

+- Data Storage and Independence
+- Efficient Data Access
+- Data Integrity and Security
+- Data Administration
+- Concurrent Access and Crash Recovery

 </details>